Article contributed by Brittni Peterson, PhD, and Emily Wozniak, PhD

 Perfusion adaptors, on the other hand, are accessories meant to retrofit stirred tank bioreactors to function as perfusion systems.
 One of the more popular perfusion adaptors for tanks uses alternating tangential flow (ATF).
 ATF systems use a filter as a cell retention device.
 The ATF adaptor attaches to the tank so that the culture media flows through the hollow fibers with defined size-retention cutoffs.
 These filters retain the cells and allow waste and product to flow out of the tank.
 The cells and remaining media are then pushed back into the tank by the alternating current.

 Both solid-substrate bioreactors, like the hollow fiber bioreactor, and perfusion adaptors, like the ATF system, solve many problems faced by batch and fed-batch production methods.
-They remove waste from the cell culture environment, continually harvest product, improve cell health to allow for longer runs, and they allows for production within a smaller footprint than large stirred tank systems.
+They remove waste from the cell culture environment, continually harvest product, improve cell health to allow for longer runs, and they allow for production within a smaller footprint than large stirred tank systems.
 However, the ATF attachments have significant drawbacks that are solved by hollow fiber bioreactors.

 1. Shear stress and filter fouling

-ATF systems pulls the media and cells from the tank into the adaptor, where a cell retention device keeps the cells within the system while the media containing product is harvested.
+ATF systems pull the media and cells from the tank into the adaptor, where a cell retention device keeps the cells within the system while the media containing product is harvested.
 The cells are then pushed back into the tank by the alternating current.
 The influence of this back-and-forth media flow on cell health and protein quality isn’t well understood, but it may increase the level of shear stress experienced by the cells and protein products (Wang et al., 2017).
-Increased turbulence and Despite advances in pump and filter design, tank adaptors like ATFs are also often prone to filter fouling or clogging of the cell retention device which can disrupt or prematurely terminate a run.
+Despite advances in pump and filter design, tank adaptors like ATFs are also often prone to filter fouling or clogging of the cell retention device which can disrupt or prematurely terminate a run.
 While hollow fiber bioreactors use the hollow fibers to retain cells and cell products, the cells grow in a single space (thus are not pushed back and forth) where media flows at a slow rate.

 2. Material Costs